 What is a soot puffback?

 A soot puffback occurs when your oil burner backfires and shoots smoke and soot into your home or business.
+Soot puffbacks are sometimes referred to as furnace puffbacks or boiler puffbacks.
 It is technically a mini-explosion in the burner chamber of your furnace which causes soot to puff back through your HVAC system.
 The result can be anywhere from a small amount of smoke to a minor explosion, depending on how much fuel has accumulated in the chamber.

 This can also happen with baseboard heating but is not as common since copper piping is more confined which makes a puffback rarer to occur.
 Soot puffbacks cause extensive soot damage and must be taken care of immediately.

-Not at all!
+Soot is extremely dangerous.
+Soot-contaminated areas that aren’t treated properly can cause lasting damage to property and adverse health conditions.
 Soot particles are naked to the human eye and travel through the air.
-Soot is extremely destructive and corrosive.
-It can travel throughout your home or business and get into things like appliances, electronics, children’s toys, etc. which creates a very unsafe environment for you or your family or staff to be in.
+Soot is exceptionally destructive and corrosive.
+It can travel throughout your home or business and get into things like appliances, electronics, children’s toys, etc. This creates an unsafe environment for you or your family or staff.

 Soot damage must be cleaned properly and right away.
 Soot is found by using a soot sponge to determine that there is soot in that area.
 Then soot will be cleaned by a proper restoration company, like Rhode Island Restoration, by using the following methods: